Birth injuries can occur to both mother and baby although the injuries most commonly affect the newborn. Some of the most common injuries include:

 Approximately two or three in 1,000 children have cerebral palsy.
 It is characterized by muscle spasms, weak muscles, and lack of development with motor skills.
 Despite wonderful breakthroughs in medicine, there is no cure for cerebral palsy.

 Many women who suffer from birth injuries are not able to participate in the activities they previously enjoyed.
-Some are no longer able to work as a result of the pain or immobility.
+Some are no longer able to work as a result of pain or immobility.
 And still, others are not able to do simple daily tasks around the house or even take care of their newborn.

 Injuries to babies can be particularly life-altering and can have repercussions on the baby and entire family for many years.
 The lifetime cost of medical care for a seriously injured newborn may exceed $1 million.
 Additional expenses and the loss of income and benefits can greatly increase this cost.